bjornops/beta-jam/src/content/posts/minor_majority/Minor Majority - Can't think of a reason.md

 F        Dm          Am
 Once I step into the light
 Am           G                  F
-I [possess] the shadows that I fight
+Opposite the shadows that I fight
 F            Dm                      Am
 My hands can hit but my eyes can't see
 Am               G                                F
-They won't take [count] as long as you're with me
+They won't take count as long as you're with me
 F                    Dm                    Am
 So there's a million reasons I should call
 Am            G                       F